 Shortly after getting my IUD last year, I got an awful period in which I was certain that my uterus was either eating itself or I was miraculously going into labor without child, and a sympathetic friend gave me a little pot of CBD-infused balm and advised me to massage it into my abdomen.
 It was like magic—my cramps diminished significantly, and I was finally able to function throughout the day.

 "When the uterus contracts, it causes cramping, but the constriction of blood flow also causes pain and a whole cascade of other events," explains Jennifer Berman, MD, a Los Angeles–based urologist and female health specialist.
 "CBD has a direct effect on smooth muscle, relaxing smooth muscle and increasing blood flow."
 You can apply a CBD-infused lotion or oil topically to your abdomen, but I've also had luck using suppositories as well.
-(FYI, Foria's contains both THC and CBD, but you can also makeshift your own with regular oil.)
-Or you might try a relaxing bath soak, like the one below from Whoopi (as in Goldberg) & Maya.
-Et voilà—cramps, begone.
+(Foria's are a favorite, but you can also makeshift your own with regular oil.)
+Or you might try a relaxing bath soak—cramps, begone.

 For headache and anxiety relief